shrxyyya/DocMagic-GSSoC/contribution.md

 8. How to Find and Claim Issues
 9. How to Submit a Pull Request (PR)
 10. Style and Coding Guidelines
+11. Document Contribution Do’s and Don’ts
-11. Reporting Issues or Suggesting Features
+12. Reporting Issues or Suggesting Features
-12. Community and Help
+13. Community and Help
-13. Licensing
+14. Licensing
-14. Code of Conduct
+15. Code of Conduct
-15. Final Words
+16. Final Words

 ---